Ohio State University Marching Band

-The Ohio State University Marching Band (OSUMB) is a university marching band named for and a part of the Ohio State University.
-The band, popularly nicknamed The Best Damn Band in the Land (TBDBITL) (pronounced /tə'bɪtəl/), performs at football games and other events during the fall semester.
+The Ohio State University Marching Band (OSUMB) is a university marching band named for and a part of Ohio State University.
+The band, nicknamed The Best Damn Band in the Land (TBDBITL) (pronounced /tə'bɪtəl/), performs at football games and other events during the fall semester.
 It is one of the few collegiate all-brass and percussion bands in the country, and sometimes deemed the largest of its type in the world.

 History

 The band was initially founded in 1878 as a student-led fife and drum corps that provided music for the university ROTC program.
 In 1896, university officials hired Gustav Bruder as the first band director.
-Under Bruder’s leadership, the band grew in size, and, after merging with the short-lived Varsity Band in 1920, introduced its first drum major, Edwin “Tubby” Essington.
+Under Bruder's leadership, the band grew in size, and, after merging with the short-lived Varsity Band in 1920, introduced its first "modern" drum major, Edwin "Tubby" Essington.
+Essington introduced a style of showmanship to the position that had not been seen previously, a style which is emulated today.

 In 1928, the band introduced the Ramp Entrance, which survives virtually unchanged today.
 That same year, Eugene J. Weigel became band director.
 During his tenure, Weigel introduced many of the hallmarks of the OSUMB, including floating and animated formations, the uniforms, and Script Ohio.
-Weigel also introduced the distinctive all-brass and percussion instrumentation of the ensemble in 1934.
+Weigel also established the size of the band at 120 members and introduced the distinctive all-brass and percussion instrumentation of the ensemble in 1934.

 In 1952, the band split from the ROTC and came under the auspices of the School of Music.
-As a result, the band began to experiment with more modern styles of music, eventually leading to the introduction of the band’s arrangement of “Hang On, Sloopy” in 1965.
-In 1957, director Jack Evans moved the band’s pregame rehearsal to the newly-built St. John Arena.
+As a result, the band began to experiment with more modern styles of music, eventually leading to the introduction of the band's arrangement of "Hang On, Sloopy" in 1965.
+In 1957, director Jack Evans moved the band's pregame rehearsal to the newly built St. John Arena.
 Over time, this pregame rehearsal evolved into the traditional Skull Session that occurs before each home game.

+Also during this period, Charles Spohn introduced the annual Alumni Reunion, which was first held in 1966 and continues to this day.

+Paul Droste became band director in 1970 and began to expand the band for the first time in over 40 years in 1972.
 After the passing of Title IX legislation in 1973, women joined the band for the first time.
-The band expanded to 225 members shortly thereafter.
+The band would further expand to 225 members shortly thereafter.

+Jon Woods began his tenure as director in 1984.
+Under his leadership, the band was awarded the Sudler Trophy.
+In 2001, the band moved from its longtime rehearsal hall inside Ohio Stadium to the newly built Steinbrenner Band Center.

-In the 2010s, the band added three spots, coming to its current size of 228.
+In the 2010s, the band added three percussion spots, coming to its current size of 228.